 This list couldn’t be complete without the first area in Britain to be designated an Area of Outstanding Natural Beauty.
 Today, the area is a popular summer destination and a haven for surfers and outdoor enthusiasts.
 Gower is also home to the mesmerizing Local Nature Reserve.
 The reserve features many forests, hidden caves, and beautiful rocky beaches, four of which have Blue Flag awards.

 The seaside town of Poole is one of the oldest settlements in the UK with first human traces in the region dating back to the Iron Age.
 Today, Poole is the largest natural harbor in Europe and has some of the most beautiful beaches in the UK.
 One of them is the iconic Sandbanks but there are a lot more beautiful beaches around.
 In fact, Poole’s beaches have been awarded a Blue Flag 21 times since 1987!
-However, this isn’t the only thing Poole has to offer.
+However, these aren’t the only things Poole has to offer.
 One famous tourist attraction is the Poole Quay- a street filled with traditional public houses, pubs, and historic buildings.
 Poole also has several natural parks, including two Victorian parks that date back to the 19th century.

 With outdoor adventure parks, forests, wildlife parks, mountain railways, and a fair share of indoor activities, Aviemore is one of the most popular vacation spots in Scotland.
 The town is situated within the Cairngorms National Park, offering the best of the Scotland Highlands.
 Unlike most places on this list, Aviemore doesn’t have any beaches but it makes up for it with all of its natural beauty.
 If you prefer mountains rather than beaches, only a few other holiday destinations in the UK can compare to Aviemore.